Sonoma Wineries coming to Bend OR July 16-18 2026

 Banshee Winery produces affordable luxury wines that overdeliver on outstanding quality with balance, purity and depth of flavor.
 The winery puts a strong focus on Pinot Noir from the cool, rugged coastal areas of the Western Sonoma Coast and Sonoma County.
 A passion for single vineyard designates has driven Banshee to produce some of the best pinot noir in Sonoma County.
 To keep things interesting, the winery also bottles crisp Sauvignon Blanc, vibrant coastal Chardonnays, mouth-watering Rosé, bold and brawny Cabernets, and exciting varietals and red blends from Sonoma County.

-Ferrari Carano Vineyards and winery
+Ferrari Carano Vineyards and Winery

 Two women winemakers are the power duo behind Ferrari Carano.
 Winemaker Natalie West oversees the white wines, and Senior Winemaker Rebecca Dieke manages the reds.
 From a small, 30-acre plot of grapes purchased in 1979, to today’s 24 estate vineyards totaling approximately 1,200 acres, Ferrari-Carano owns some of the finest wine growing properties in all of California.
 Years ago, Ferrari-Carano committed to using sustainable farming practices to create impeccable wines.